 What to Do at Moraine View State Recreation Area: A Short Drive from Champaign-Urbana

-Editor’s Note: According to a statement by the Illinois Department of Natural, effective May 29, all state parks, fish and wildlife areas and recreational areas, as well as select historic sites, will be open to the public!
+Effective May 29, 2020, all Illinois state parks, fish and wildlife areas and recreational areas, as well as select historic sites, will be open to the public.
+Camping and concessions will reopen and normal park hours will resume.
+Shelters, playgrounds, beaches, and pools will remain closed.
 Historic sites which do not have outdoor acreage will remain closed until further notice.
+For the most up-to-date information on the reopening of IDNR sites and their operations during the pandemic, be sure to research your specific destination and check the IDNR website as well.

 We’re on a mission to find any space nearby where we can get some sort of a water fix… which leads us to Moraine View State Recreation Area in LeRoy, Illinois, just 35-40 minutes away from Champaign-Urbana.